Pyloric Stenosis (Forceful Vomiting) in Babies

 Pyloric Stenosis Symptoms

-- Minor pooping – Since pyloric stenosis prevents food from reaching the intestine, the baby’s poop is made of small few lumps, barely present.
-This condition also results in constipation in the babies, leading to pooping with the presence of some mucus, too.
+- Minor pooping – Since pyloric stenosis prevents food from reaching the intestine, the baby’s poop is made of small few lumps that are barely present.
+This condition also results in constipation in the babies, leading to pooping with the presence of some mucous, too.

-- Weight loss – Given the growth stage they are at, the absence of food and digestion leads primarily to dehydration, and incapability of gaining mass.
-Babies with this condition are less active, have a sunken face, and wet their diapers less than usual.
+- Weight loss – Given the growth stage they are at, the absence of food and digestion leads primarily to dehydration and incapability of gaining mass.
+Babies with this condition are less active, have a sunken face, and wet their diapers lesser than usual.

 - Visible peristalsis – This is where the stomach’s attempt to purge itself of the undigested food is visible on the outside.
 Generally noticed after feeding, as the stomach contracts to make the baby vomit, ripple-like waves can be seen on the baby’s stomach.